jet/equinox/README.md

 - Designed not to invade application code; Domain tests can be written directly against your models without any need to involve or understand Equinox assemblies or constructs as part of writing those tests.
 - Extracted from working software; currently used for all data storage within Jet's API gateway and Cart processing.
 - Significant test coverage for core facilities, and with baseline and specific tests per Storage system and a comprehensive test and benchmarking story
-- Encoding of events via `Equinox.Codec` provides for pluggable encoding of events based on either:
+- Encoding of events via `Gardelloyd.IUnionEncoder` provides for pluggable encoding of events based on either:
   - a [versionable convention-based approach](https://eiriktsarpalis.wordpress.com/2018/10/30/a-contract-pattern-for-schemaless-datastores/)  (using `Typeshape`'s `UnionContractEncoder` under the covers), providing for serializer-agnostic schema evolution with minimal boilerplate
   - an explicitly coded pair of `encode` and `tryDecode` functions for when you need to customize
 - Independent of the store used, Equinox provides for caching using the .NET `MemoryCache` to minimize roundtrips, latency and bandwidth / Request Charges by maintaining the folded state, without necessitating making the Domain Model folded state serializable